Analyzing The Sunoco World Series 150 at Thompson

-DAYTONA BEACH, Fla. – The NASCAR Whelen Modified Tour will continue the 2017 season at Thompson Speedway Motorsports Park in Thompson, Connecticut, on Sunday afternoon.
-Below is a statistical look at the Icebreaker 150, including selected driver notes:
+DAYTONA BEACH, Fla. — The NASCAR Whelen Modified Tour will conclude the 2017 season on Sunday with the running of the Sunoco World Series 150 at Thompson Speedway Motorsports Park.
+Below is a statistical look at the race, including selected driver notes:

 At Thompson Speedway Motorsports Park:

-• The historic .625-mile oval opened in 1940 and has held at least one NASCAR Whelen Modified Tour race since the series started in 1985.
+• The historic 0.625-mile oval opened in 1940 and has held at least one NASCAR Whelen Modified Tour race since the series started in 1985.

 • The track held three Monster Energy NASCAR Cup Series races in history, with the first being won by Neil Cole back in 1951.